cardiacvision/optimap/docs/chapters/getting_started.md

    optimap.utils
 ```

-Some of the most important functions are imported into the top-level namespace:
+Some of the most important functions are also imported into the top-level namespace:

 ```{eval-rst}
 .. autosummary::